I Love India

-I Love India is a 1993 Indian Tamil-language action film directed by Pavithran.
-The film stars Sarath Kumar, débutante Tisca Chopra and Shenbagam.
-It was released on 14 October 1993.
+I Love India is a 1993 Indian Tamil-language action film written and directed by Pavithran.
+The film stars R. Sarathkumar, débutante Tisca Chopra and Shenbagam.
+It was released on 14 October 1993, and failed at the box office.

 Plot

 Diwakar, an Indian Brigadier, is charged to eradicate terrorism in Kashmir.
 Diwakar lives with his sister Anu.
 His neighbour Priya falls in love with him.
 One day, the terrorists kidnap Anu and they kill her thereafter.
 In the past, Diwakar promised Anu to marry Priya.
 To fulfil his sister's wish, Diwakar eventually marries Priya.
 But Diwakar cannot live happily as long as he does not eliminate the terrorists.